-Note: Since this post’s original publication, our plans for the Special Exhibition Gallery have changed, details of which will be made available in 2018.
+Note: Since this post’s original publication, our plans for the Special Exhibitions Gallery have changed, details of which will be made available in 2018.

 Most of the time these two great strengths complement one another and add up to more than the sum of their parts, helping us to tell the story of how ideas can change the world.
 Occasionally though, our twin duties of care towards buildings and collections conflict, as in the case of the Brush Ljungstrom turbine.

 You might not know its name, but if you visited our Electricity gallery between 1986 and 2016 you may have seen the Brush Ljungstrom turbine.
 It is a radial-flow steam turbine made by Brush Electrical Engineering Ltd of Loughborough in 1956, and was used at Doncaster power station until 1980.
 It represents a type of steam turbine used in power stations to help meet increasing demand as Britain’s electrical grid rapidly expanded from a local to a national level.
 The object is not a world first or an icon – it is a late example of a fairly common turbine type – but it is one of very few examples of its kind in UK museum collections.